lastefoto-ee/lastefoto-ee.github.io/content/en/post/pregnancy-photoday-silhouette/index.md

 ## Who is the photo shoot for?
 - Pregnant ladies (26-32 weeks pregnant)

-## When will the photo session take place??
+## When will the photo shoot take place??
 - May 28, 2021 from 09:00 to 16:00, in Tallinn

 Photo session time: